 Tax Help and Forms

-What's New for 2021 4-7
+What's New for 2022

-Important Reminders for 2021 8-10
+Important Reminders for 2022 5-9

 Instructions:

-Domestic and Foreign Income Tax General Instructions 11-13
+Domestic and Foreign Income Tax General Instructions 10-12

-Specific Line Instructions, AR1100CT Return 14-16
+Specific Line Instructions, AR1100CT Return 13-15

-Income from Sources Within and Without the State Instructions 17-22
+Income from Sources Within and Without the State Instructions 16-2

-Financial Institutions 23
+Financial Institutions 22

 Business Incentive Tax Credits.
-24-31
+23-30

-Exempt Organizations and Subchapter S. 32-33
+Exempt Organizations and Subchapter S. 31-32

-Tax Tables 34-35
+Tax Tables 33-34

-WHAT'S NEW for 2021
+WHAT'S NEW for 2022

-NOTE: The following is a brief description of each Act and is not intended to replace a careful reading of the Act in it's entirety.
-The Arkansas Legislature enacted numerous changes to the Arkansas Tax Code in 2019.
-However, many of those changes are not effective until future tax years.
+NOTE: The following is a brief description of Acts affecting Arkansas Corporation Income Tax and is not intended to replace a careful reading of each Act in its entirety.

+Tax rate and other important changes